norment/ecrm20_escaperoom/content/items/this_is_the_final_clue.md

 ![](/images/robin-sitting.png)

-_One of the superstars fighting against the monopoly of the large publishers, and literally breaking down pay-walls is the developed of the website ***SciHub***._
+_One of the superstars fighting against the monopoly of the large publishers, and literally breaking down pay-walls is the developer of the website ***SciHub***._

 _In order to unlock the door and "escape" the room, you need to collect three colors_